 Another option is an installment loan from a broker.
 Over three months, Alex would pay $1,059.35, including a 20% interest rate and a $225 broker fee.
 Although more expensive than the payday loan, spreading out the payments over time may make it easier for Alex to manage.

-A local credit union offers Alex an installment loan at a 20% interest rate with no additional fees.
+A local credit union offers Alex an installment loan with a 20% interest rate and no additional fees.
 Over three months, the total repayment amount would be $826.81, making this the most affordable option.
 However, credit union loans may have stricter membership requirements, so Alex would need to qualify first.

 Option 1 (payday loan) | Option 2 (installment loan from a broker) | Option 3 (installment loan from a local credit union) | |